AdobeDocs/analytics-platform.en/help/guided-analysis/types/engagement.md

 Use cases for this view type include:

-* **Feature adoption**: You can establish a direct correlation between engagement and adoption of a specific feature.
+* **Engagement by feature**: You can establish a direct correlation between engagement and adoption of a specific feature.
 Understanding which features are used the most can help determine which features to prioritize enhancing.
 * **Discover underutilized features**: Features with low daily active users but high usage can indicate a hidden but valuable feature.
 Consider exposing these types of features to more users.
-* **Improve popular features**: Features with high daily active users but low usage can indicate that a feature is highly requested but underused.
+* **Improve popular features**: Features with high active users but low usage can indicate that a feature is highly requested but underused.
 Consider investing in improving these features so that they are used more often.
 * **Create feature-based segments**: Analyzing how often a feature is used against how many users adopt it can help determine the types of users adopting a given feature.
 You can create segments based on users that use a feature casually, or based on users that frequently use that feature.
 * **Feature adoption A/B testing**: Compare the usage of multiple features using segments.
 Add the segments of each cohort in the query rail to easily determine the difference in feature usage.